 In June 2019, the University issued \$24.8 million in Series 2019A General Revenue Bonds.
 The bonds pay interest at a rate of 4.00% with principal due annually through October 1, 2029.
 In June 2019, the University issued \$145.9 million in Series 2019B General Revenue Bonds, \$75.1 million of which was in the form of Serial Bonds and \$71.9 million of which was in the form of Term Bonds.
-The bonds pay interest at varying rates of 3.0% to 5.0% with principal due annually through October 1, 2041 and October 1, 2048, respectively.
+The bonds pay interest at varying rates of 3.0% to 5.0% with principal due annually through October 1, 2048, respectively.
 The proceeds of both the Series 2019A and 2019B bonds will be used for the purposes of financing a portion of the cost of certain capital improvements to the UAB campus, as well as paying costs and expenses associated with this issue.
 These bonds were issued at a premium of \$16.4 million resulting in total cash received of \$187.1 million.

-In June 2019, the UAB Medicine Finance Authority issued \$8.1 million in Series 2019A Revenue Bonds and \$103.3 million in Series 2019B Revenue Bonds, the proceeds of which were loaned to UAB Health System pursuant to Series 2019A and Series 2019B loan agreements.
-Concurrently, University Hospital entered into a loan agreement with UAB Health System for \$77 million of the 2019A and 2019B bond proceeds for the purpose of financing capital improvement projects.
-In January 2021, University Hospital borrowed an additional \$17.7 million of the 2019A and 2019B bond proceeds from UAB Health System.
-Of the total amount borrowed, \$42.5 million was distributed to University Hospital as of September 30, 2020 and September 30,2021.
-As University Hospital is legally obligated to repay \$94.7 million and is currently paying principal and interest on this full amount, University Hospital has reflected the full \$94.7 million on its statement of net position as long-term debt and \$52.2 million as Due from affiliate on the statement of net position.
-University Hospital pays interest to UAB Health System on the entire amount, regardless of the amount outstanding.
-There are no financial covenants related to the loan between University Hospital and UAB Health System.
+In June 2019, the UAB Medicine Finance Authority issued \$8.1 million in Series 2019A Revenue Bonds and \$103.3 million in Series 2019B Revenue Bonds, the proceeds of which were loaned to UAB Medicine Enterprise pursuant to Series 2019A and Series 2019B loan agreements.
+Concurrently, University Hospital entered into a loan agreement with UAB Medicine Enterprise for \$77 million of the 2019A and 2019B bond proceeds for the purpose of financing capital improvement projects.
+In January 2021, University Hospital borrowed an additional \$17.7 million of the 2019A and 2019B bond proceeds from UAB Medicine Enterprise.
+Of the total amount borrowed, \$42.5 million was distributed to University Hospital as of September 30, 2020 and September 30, 2021.
+As University Hospital is legally obligated to repay \$94.7 million on its statement of net position as long-term debt and \$52.2 million as Due from affiliate on the statement of net position.
+University Hospital pays interest to UAB Medicine Enterprise on the entire amount, regardless of the amount outstanding.
+There are no financial covenants related to the loan between University Hospital and UAB Medicine Enterprise.

 The UAB general revenue bonds and the Hospital Revenue Trust Indentures are subject to certain covenants with the most restrictive being those on the Hospital's 2012A series issuance.
 These covenants, among other things, require the University Hospital to ensure pledged revenues are sufficient for debt service coverage by a ratio of 1.1 times.
-UAB and the University Hospital are in compliance with all financial covenants as of September 30, 2021.
+UAB and the University Hospital are in compliance with all financial covenants as of September 30, 2022.

 The UAB Medicine Financing Authority's Revenue Trust Indentures are also subject to certain covenants.
 These covenants require the obligated group to ensure pledged revenues are sufficient for debt service coverage by a ratio of 1.1 times.
-The obligated group is in compliance with all financial covenants as of September 30, 2021
+The obligated group is in compliance with all financial covenants as of September 30, 2022